monicaedavidson/advanced-css-layout/Henok-MonicaResponsiveAssets/README.md

 # Advanced CSS, layout and design
 ##Overview
 -added a grid system
 -added flexbox
 -added two sets of typography (custom web fonts)
 ###Collaborators
-Henok and Monica did this assignment
+Henok and Monica did this assignment and redid it